NickGrunert/master-thesis/modules/02_algorithm.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
     The following implementation illustrates the calculation of individual scores for each surface in relation to the derivative values and their interpretation.
-    This excludes all filtering and optimization steps, such as the initial sorting of derivative values.
+    This excludes all filtering and optimisation steps, such as the initial sorting of derivative values.
     Additionally, this does not address the method by which the surfaces are subsequently integrated to generate the segmentation score in its entirety.

     ```python